ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 **NOTE** Please confirm if you have configured the `initialization_info` correctly using details from section [Configuring  initialization_info in terraform.tfvars file](#configuring--initialization_info-in-terraformtfvars-file) for your case before executing further steps.

+If your terraform.tfvars file is complete, you can run the commands to create your bastion vm and cluster.
+The FW, DNAT and /etc/hosts entries on the Bastion will now be created too.
+The following terraform commands needs to be executed from `/opt/terraform` dir on your bastion server.

 ```
 terraform -chdir=bastion-vm init --var-file="../terraform.tfvars"
 terraform -chdir=bastion-vm plan --var-file="../terraform.tfvars"